Today, I am going to tell you exactly how to build a vertical vegetable garden frame.

 Let them find their own way to the top or you can tie them to guide their way.
 Make sure your canes are strong enough to support and ram them firmly.
 Use very few stones for firmness but keep them to bare minimum.

-Or you can grow climbing squashes or coloured beans with its coloured fruits or pods.
+Or you can grow climbing squashes or coloured beans with their coloured fruits or pods.
 If you don’t have a pergola, we will show a step by step process for building one.
 Or you can just seek help from a professional.

 Trellis is a great help for climbing vegetables or sweet peas.
 You can make a trellis out of wood or bamboo.
 You can even make one out of ropes.
 Or you can just buy one.
 But to have a wall full of green peas you must try using a trellis.